Trump: Give me the wall, I'll give you 'Dreamers'

-WASHINGTON — President Donald Trump pressed for action on immigration Thursday, saying America's current immigration system has failed Americans and advocating for his wall on the southern border.
+WASHINGTON — President Donald Trump pressed for action on immigration Thursday, saying the country's system has failed Americans and pressing for his wall on the southern border.

 Any legislation to address the residency status of "Dreamers," currently in limbo, "must secure the border with a wall," the president said, flanked by Republican senators who came to the White House for a meeting on immigration.